Past Research Projects

 Validating a Modified Version of the Self-Directed Learning Readiness Scale (MSDLR) for use Among Undergraduate Students

-Amanda R. Dumoulin, Brandon J. Justus, Jonathan B. K. Lau, and Shayna A. Rusticus
+Research Team: Amanda R. Dumoulin, Brandon J. Justus, Jonathan B. K. Lau, & Shayna A. Minosky

 Dumoulin, A. R., Justus, B. J., Lau, J. B. K., & Rusticus, S. A. (2021).
 Validating a modified version of the Self-Directed Learning Readiness scale (MSDLR) for use among undergraduate students.
 Kwantlen Psychology Student Journal, 3. https://journals.kpu.ca/index.php/KPSJ/article/view/1553